DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/onIncidentOccurred.md

 * **text**
 The text passed to the browser's console.
 Includes the **args** content, if there is any.
 * **widget**
-The name of the widget that produced the error or warning.
+The name of the UI component that produced the error or warning.
 * **version**
 The used DevExtreme version.